Phil Bates (gridiron football): Seattle Seahawks

-Bates was signed by the Seattle Seahawks after going undrafted in the 2012 NFL Draft.
+Bates was signed by the Seattle Seahawks after going undrafted in the 2012 NFL draft.

 On September 1, 2014, Bates was waived.
 He was signed to the Seahawks practice squad on September 9, 2014.

 Cleveland Browns

 On October 30, 2014, the Cleveland Browns signed Bates to their practice squad.

 On December 27, 2014, Bates was called up from the Browns practice squad to their active roster for their season finale against the Baltimore Ravens after Josh Gordon was suspended by the team after failing to attend a team walk-through.
 He was released by the Browns on May 11, 2015.

 Dallas Cowboys

 Bates was signed by the Dallas Cowboys on August 20, 2015.
 He was released by the Cowboys on September 1, 2015.

 Toronto Argonauts

 Bates joined the Toronto Argonauts of the Canadian Football League in the second half of the 2015 CFL season.
 Besides seeing playing time late in the season, he also played in the East Division semi-final loss to the Hamilton Tiger-Cats on November 15, 2015.
 Bates played in only five of the Argos first 14 games, catching three passes for 20 yards with one touchdown.
 Following a Week 15 loss the Argos, the front office decided to release four of their wide receivers on the same day including Phil Bates.
 Reports suggest the four wide receivers were not committed to the Argos and had been a source of division in the locker room for some time.

+He also played in five games for the Argonauts in 2016.